neckberg/hashdown/README.md

   ]
 ]
 ```
-Skipping a header level is not allowed, as this would create an invalid array.
-(Hashdown format is therefore a subset of Markdown.)
+Skipping a header level (e.g. jumping from `#` to `###`) is not allowed, as this would create an invalid array.

 Markdown headers can also be used to produce numeric (rather than associative) arrays.
-A header with no inline text (e.g. a lone hash `#`, as opposed to one followed by a string `# Some Header String`) will simply increment the key:
+A header with no inline text (e.g. a lone hash `#`, as opposed to one followed by a string `# Some Header / Key String`) will simply increment the key:
 ```md
 # Name
 Jane